Home Learning

 - English, maths and at least one other subject will be set for each school day.

-- There will be some video lessons included in the offer.
+- There will be links to some video lessons included in the offer.
 Details of these will be communicated via Google Classroom.

 - All families will be contacted by telephone at least once during the isolation period

-- If digital devices are required, we will do our best to accommodate needs following the survey completed in September
+- If digital devices are required, we will do our best to accommodate needs and lend school devices to those children who need them.

 Google Classroom